 Then my sight came to rest on Michael and Theresa G. Two of the most inspiring people ever.
 He is an inspiration to me and she is a ray of sunshine.
 I'm sure she gets angry but I have never seen it or heard tell of it.
 I'm sure he gets down but he never speaks a word of anything less than light and love.
 Someday maybe they will let me tell you their story--it is worth hearing.
 I thought about how all of this began for Chieko and me; how it all began with Mikey G.

 We were walking down the sidewalk in downtown Vancouver in March of 2011 and Mikey was standing outside his guitar studio.
-We were introduced to Mikey by a mutual friend and the friendship was instantaneous.
+We were introduced to Mikey by a mutual friend and the friendship with him was instantaneous.
 We talked about music and Mikey invited us to join him on Mondays at the Candlelight to hear a friend of his "who has this band called SoulMates."
 I asked him who his friend was and he said, "Jay 'Bird' Koder."
 I knew who Jay Koder was!
 He had been with the Jeff Lorber Fusion, had recorded with Freddie Hubbard and Chick Corea, toured with the Steve Miller Band and the Doobie Brothers, and had been a member of the Stilettos...and on and on...

 We went to the Candlelight the very next Monday and life would never be the same.
 I owe it all to Michael G.